larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
 - ESD-diode at voltage supply input.
+GNSS Antenna?
 Which one?
 - Replace the diodes with a lower forward voltage ones.
 - Boost Converter to Boost USB Voltage: TPS61170DRVR Inductors: 10uH 1.5A: C340393,
 - Sepic converster e.g. LM3488 for 3...
 24V input  -> 5V output?
 Maybe for next hw version!